HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

     color: Optional[Literal["brown", "white"]]
 ```

-Note that we've introduced two new types of data here, `Enum` and `Literal`. `Enum` is useful when we need a set of constants that we can easily iterate over if necessary; `Literal` is ideal for a small sets of values that we don't need to group or iterate over.
+Note that we've also introduced two new types of data here, `Enum` and `Literal`. `Enum` is useful when we need a set of constants that we can easily iterate over if necessary; `Literal` is ideal for a small sets of values that we don't need to group or iterate over.
 In this case, it is an `Optional` field.

-Types are important because they allow to automatically validate the data and detect potential errors at runtime, a lot safer to work with.
+In general, types are important in Pydantic because they allow to automatically validate the data.
 So for instance, Pydantic confirms that Bella is an instance of the schema while Charlie is not, since its `toy` is not a string and the value of its `color` is not allowed in our schema.

 ```python
 Bella = Dogs(breed = "Poodle", toy = "ball", hair = Hair.Curly)